 - Failure to Diagnose: A physician may fail to detect cancer in the patient, essentially letting it proceed to its terminal stages.

 Tragically, in many cases of cancer misdiagnosis, the patient dies due to the error.
 In other words, cancer misdiagnosis is a serious matter, and health care providers that commit the mistake due to negligence should be penalized accordingly.

 Compassionate Texas Misdiagnosis Attorneys

 No person deserves to suffer the dire effects of cancer misdiagnosis.
-If you or a loved one has been the victim of a negligent cancer physician, please contact the attorneys at Brown Trial Firm LLP today.
+If you or a loved one has been the victim of a negligent cancer physician, please contact the attorneys at Brown Trial Firm, PLLC today.
 Let us provide you with the means to bring the bad doctor to justice.

 Dental Negligence and Malpractice

-Call the offices of Brown Trial Firm LLP and discover the options and legal rights you have available.
+Call the offices of Brown Trial Firm, PLLC and discover the options and legal rights you have available.
 Dental malpractice is a serious deviation and needs to be dealt with swiftly before more people are injured.
 Call today – the number is (866) 393-2611.